 In addition, in unusual circumstances (e.g., where the university is concerned about the provider’s credentials), the Associate Dean of Students for Counseling, Health & Wellness or his/her designee may request that the student undergo an additional assessment to allow the university to make a determination about the student’s return.
 In those cases, the university will provide the student with a written explanation for such determination.

 Students with disabilities may be eligible for reasonable accommodations.
-Students are responsible for communicating their requests for accommodations to the Center for Academic Support.
-See Services for more information.
+Students are responsible for communicating their requests for accommodations to Accessibility Services/the Center for Academic Support.

 Tuition Credit and School Health Insurance

 A student who is returning to the university after an involuntary medical withdrawal may be eligible for a tuition credit equal to the amount of adjusted tuition charged for the term/semester the student was unable to complete due to the involuntary medical withdrawal.
 However, to be eligible the student will need to return within 12 months.
 This credit can only be applied toward tuition charges for the term/semester in which the student returns.
 In addition, the university allows students enrolled in the JWU Student Health Insurance Plan, who have been given an involuntary medical withdrawal, to continue such enrollment for a maximum of one term/semester; however, students must complete an enrollment application, available at campus Health Services and/or Counseling Services, and pay separately the current premium for that term to the university’s insurance agency.
 International students may be able to continue to remain in the United States in compliance with applicable immigration regulations.
 Please consult with the International Student Services Office.